 Title: From *for* to governance for sustainable development in Europe: what is at stake for further research?

 Authors: Katharine N. Farrell, Rene Kemp, Friedrich Hinterberger, Christian Rammel, Rafael Ziegler

 Abstract: Following conferences in Pignans, Maastricht, Vienna and Cologne and many e-mail exchanges, the participants of the GoSD-research initiative have identified a path for future research that describes not only governance and sustainable development but also how governance can be *for* sustainable development.
 This concluding paper gives an account of the pre-analytic vision, hypotheses and questions that have so far emerged from this process.
 Given the difficulty and importance of the task, a first section focuses on methodological questions.
 Consecutive sections elucidate *for sustainable development*, as well as ||governance for||.
 The emerging pre-analytic vision then receives some in-depth treatment and we consider how to measure the *for* of governance for sustainable development through objectives and indicators, taking into account the paradox of change with conservation.
 This sets the stage for a final section on research hypothesis and questions that give a meaning to governance for sustainable development, and that will allow this research project to develop in a way that makes insight and useful policy recommendations possible.

 Keywords: governance; methodology; socio-economics; post-normal science; sustainable development; sustainability; policy; European Union.

-Int.
-J. of Sustainable Development, 2005 Vol.8, No.1/2, pp.127 - 150
+International Journal of Sustainable Development, 2005 Vol.8 No.1/2, pp.127 - 150

 Available online: 14 Jul 2005Full-text access for editors Access for subscribers Purchase this article Comment on this article